edward-quinn/congo_ewas/README.md

 # congo_ewas
-R scripts and files to reproduce analyses in the publication describing the epigenome-wide association study in Goma, Democractic Republic of Congo.
+R markdown file and zipped knitted R markdown .html  file describing analyses for the epigenome-wide association study in Goma, Democractic Republic of Congo.
+Link to download files necessary to run scripts can be obtained for author.
+Raw data files must be downloaded from gene expression omnibus.
+Contact Edward Quinn at edwardquinn@ufl.edu with any questions.